beet-software/dorm/docs/docs/reference/03-framework-contracts.md

 Future<void> purge();
 ~~~

-put creates a model from data and dependency. push persists an already
+put creates a model from a creation request.
+Simple-key entities use
+`SimpleCreation<Data, I>` and accept both factory results.
+Composite-key
+entities use `ExplicitCreation<Data, CompositeKey>`, so automatic creation is
+rejected at compile time by the generated contract. `Creation.auto` requests
+an engine-generated identity, while `Creation.explicit` supplies the final
-identified model. patch receives the current model or null; returning null
+identity. push persists an already identified model. patch receives the
-removes the record.
+current model or null; returning null removes the record.

 The framework documentation describes popKeys, popAll, pushAll, and patch as
 operations expected to be atomic, but the public API does not expose a general